cmyster/BetterSet/README.md

 2. Calculations are linear:
     a.
 Some functions can be delegated to different threads.
 This needs a waiter function.
     b.
 Some calculations should be vectorized.
-3. Parts of the DNA can also be duplicated and/or reduced in length (repetitions).